isaacbordas/vagrant.ansible/README.md

 # vagrant.ansible
-Provisioning a vagrant machine with Ansible
+Provisioning a vagrant machine with Ansible with file copy role example